Check back for RFA in Spring 2025

 The TRI STARs Program

-Research shows that diverse teams working together and capitalizing on innovative ideas and distinct perspectives outperform homogenous teams.1 Scientists and trainees from diverse backgrounds and life experiences bring different perspectives, creativity, and individual enterprise to address complex scientific problems.
-Benefits that flow from a diverse scientific workforce include fostering scientific innovation, enhancing global and national competitiveness, contributing to robust learning environments for our students, improving research quality, and advancing the likelihood that underserved populations participate in, and benefit from, health research.2;3 However, underrepresented faculty still have inequitable access to information, professional development and research resources.4;5 The TRI Strategies for Training and Advancing underrepresented Researchers (STARs) Program provides the structured mentoring, grant writing skills and connections to institutional research resources and support to help strengthen the research acumen of underrepresented faculty.
-Importantly, it also provides a community of belonging and real support to ensure participants’ success in becoming independent investigators.
+Research shows that teams working together and capitalizing on innovative ideas and distinct perspectives outperform homogenous teams.
+Scientists and trainees from different backgrounds and life experiences bring different perspectives, creativity, and individual enterprise to address complex scientific problems.
+Benefits include fostering scientific innovation, enhancing global and national competitiveness, contributing to robust learning environments for our students, improving research quality, and advancing the likelihood that communities across Arkansas will participate in, and benefit from, health research.

-The STARs program aims to build a peer support community of underrepresented faculty in biomedical, clinical, behavioral and social sciences research to foster career development and research success.
+The STARs program aims to build a peer support community of faculty in biomedical, clinical, behavioral and social sciences research to foster career development and research success.
 This is accomplished by:

 - ·Providing practical research skill development and grantsmanship.